Carer Support

 What is Carer Support?

-Carer Support is a subsidy that helps you take some time out for yourself.
+Carer Support is a subsidy that can be used to provide the full-time carer a break from their caring role.
 It provides reimbursement for some of the costs of care and support for a disabled person while you have a break.
-Once assessed, your Carer Support allocation will be given to you in a number of days.

 Who can get Carer Support?

-Carer Support is available for ‘full-time Carers’ – as mentioned in our Who is a Carer section of our website.
+Carer Support is available for ‘full-time Carers’ – as set out in our Who is a Carer section of our website.
 A full time Carer is the person who provides more than 4 hours per day unpaid care to a disabled person, for example, the parent of a disabled child.

-The number of hours or days that Carer Support is funded for depends on your needs and those of the person you care for.
-This is assessed by your Needs Assessment Service Coordinator (NASC).
+The number of hours or days that Carer Support is allocated for depends on your needs and those of the person you support.
+Needs Assessment Service Coordinators undertake a needs assessment and allocate supports, including Carer Support.

-You can now also use your Carer Support as a total budget, and not just as your budget per allocated day.
-What this means is you can now take the amount of days you are allocated funding, times the daily amount to figure out your total Carer Support budget.
+You can use your Carer Support as a total budget, and not just as your budget per allocated day.
+What this means is you can take the amount of days you are allocated funding, times the daily amount to figure out your total Carer Support budget.
 For example, Lisa is allocated 28 days at a rate of $80 per day.
-Lisa's total Carer Support budget is therefore 28 x 80 = $2,240
+Lisa's total Carer Support budget is therefore 28 x 80 = $2,240 per annum.

 What can you claim for?

-Carer Support funding is governed by the same purchasing rules as Individualised Funding (IF) / Enhanced Individualised Funding (EIF).
-These can be found on our Purchasing Guidelines page.
-Understanding these rules will help you make the most out of your Carer Support funding and minimise frustrations when making a claim.
+Carer Support funding is governed by the same Purchasing Rules as Individualised Funding (IF) / Enhanced Individualised Funding (EIF).
+These can be found on our Purchasing Guidance page.
+Understanding these rules will help you make the most out of your Carer Support funding.

-Flexibility and person-led choice is key to Carer Support, so when making a claim or thinking of using your Carer Support funds you should first consider "is this purchase offering the full time Carer a break?"
+Flexibility and person-led choice is key to Carer Support, so when making a claim or thinking of using your Carer Support funds you should first consider "will this provide the full time Carer with a break?"

 What you cannot use your Carer Support for